-At the heart of this show is a vigorous performance work, Echoes of Our Footsteps (A Reenactment of a Rehearsal), in which the artist appears repeatedly throughout museum hours during the opening weekend, October 28–29.
-For the remainder of the exhibition, the demarcated performance space, now empty but for a few abandoned props and a projector playing documentation of the work on a loop, continues to anchor the largest of the Abbott Galleries.
+At the heart of this show is a vigorous performance work, Echoes of Our Footsteps (A Reenactment of a Rehearsal).
+Video of the piece, as performed by Wa Lehulere and Chuma Sopotela, is shown on a loop in front of a demarcated but empty performance space that appears to be waiting for its actors.
 Any artwork could be understood as the record of an artist’s thought and activity, but for Wa Lehulere, questions of residue and memory, of physical presence and palpable absence, are instrumental—at once aesthetic and ethical—rather than merely incidental.

 Thefocusexhibition Kemang Wa Lehulere: In All My Wildest Dreams is organized by the Art Institute of Chicago.

 Ongoing support for focus exhibitions is provided by the Alfred L. McDougal and Nancy Lauter McDougal Fund for Contemporary Art.